dmcp718/ll-audit-trail-es-windows/README.md

-# Lucid Link Audit Trail - Windows Version
+# Lucid Link Audit Trail >> Elasticsearch and Kibana - Windows Version

-This repository contains the Windows-compatible version of the Lucid Link Audit Trail system.
-It uses Docker Desktop with Hyper-V to monitor and collect audit logs from a Lucid Link mounted drive, sending them to Elasticsearch for analysis and visualization in Kibana.
+This repository contains the Windows-compatible version of sending LucidLink audit trail logs to Elasticsearch and Kibana.
+It uses fluent-bit running as a Windows Service to send audit trail logs and Docker Desktop to spin up Elasticsearch for log indexing and Kibana for visualization.

-## Prerequisites

-- Windows 10/11 Pro, Enterprise, or Education (required for Hyper-V)
-- Docker Desktop for Windows
-- Lucid Link drive mounted
-- PowerShell
-- At least 4GB of available RAM for the Elastic Stack

 ## System Requirements

 - Windows 10/11 Pro, Enterprise, or Education (required for Hyper-V)
 - Docker Desktop for Windows
-- Lucid Link drive mounted (typically as L: drive)
+- LucidLink drive mounted (typically as L: drive)
 - PowerShell 5.1 or later
 - Minimum system requirements:
   - 4GB RAM for Elastic Stack